 The celebration of the universal call to healing is not about dismissing the beauty of sacramental healing, but rather expanding its reach, by recognizing what the New Testament calls the priesthood of all believers.
 We are all called to holiness.
 We are all called to priesthood.
 We are all called to be mystics and contemplatives.
 And we are all called to be healers.
 Now comes the fun part: discerning just how that call can be uniquely manifested in each of our lives.
 Let the adventure begin!

 Part of the fun of Patreon is that the artists are encouraged to share news, works-in-progress, or other “behind the scenes” updates with their patrons.
-So I try to post something once a week to Patreon.
-And usually about once a month I include one of these meditations.
+So I try to post something regularly to Patreon, usually once or twice a month.
+Often I include one of these meditations.
 Of course, the plan is, once all the meditations are written, to publish them in book form, so everyone will have access to them eventually.
-But the patrons get a “sneak peek” — which is really important to me as a writer, since they can provide feedback to let me know what is working (and what isn’t) with my work-in-progress.
+But the patrons get a “first look” — which is really important to me as a writer, since they can provide feedback to let me know what is working (and what isn’t) with my work-in-progress.

 I have other projects in mind, of course.
-So once this one is completed (probably by early 2023), I’ll launch another work-in-progress, where patrons will get a first look while the project is being written.
+So once this one is completed (probably sometime next year), I’ll launch another work-in-progress, where patrons will get a first look while the project is being written.

 Please consider making a small monthly pledge to support this blog through Patreon.
 Not only will you receive the spiritual blessing of knowing that you are helping to keep this blog going (and growing), but you’ll also get access to patron-only content as well.
 Hope to see you there: click the button below to get started.